HansZizold/Awesome_Books/README.md

 **2022 May 24**: Project modified to include a class with methods for adding and removing books.
 CSS and HTML files were updated to style the page.

+**2022 May 25**: Project modified to include three separated sections: list books, add books and contact using SPA methodology.

 ## LIVE DEMO:

 [Awesome Books Project](https://hanszizold.github.io/Awesome_Books/)